 TeraGrid Science Gateways are science portals that are designed to provide high level, user-centric services and interfaces to the National Science Foundation's TeraGrid.
 Several of these efforts are described in an upcoming special issue of Concurrency and Computation [1].
 Although not strictly speaking a "science gateway", the TeraGrid User Portal is a related and similarly architected portal system [2] that shares many common features with the gateway project.
 TeraGrid gateway development tends to be a heroic effort, requiring full time developers.
 However, it is possible to start from a base of reusable software that encapsulates basic gateway operations, such as accessing Grid resources.
 The Open Grid Computing Environments (OGCE) project [3] provides one such toolkit for gateway building: several JSR 168 compliant Grid portlets and gateway services are deployed into the GridSphere portlet container [4].
 OGCE Grid portlets are built on top of Java CoG Grid programming abstractions [5].
-On the other hand, there are parallel efforts such as Grid Portlets by GridSphere team [6].
-Grid portlets provide a set of capabilities that support Grid services within GridSphere portal framework.

 This paper describes our efforts using the OGCE portal software to build a portal that combines characteristics of a "system" portal (incorporating some TeraGrid User Portal features such as GPIR resource browsing) and a science gateway for bioinformatics applications.
 Our primary backend resource is Indiana University's Big Red supercomputer (part of TeraGrid), but our portlets have been tested across other TeraGrid resources.
-However, Big Red portal can handle community accounts in large by managing a myproxy repository that stores many certificate authorities including TeraGrid.
 The second half of the paper reviews our work to simplify the development of these portlets by using Grid tag libraries, which encapsulate common Grid tasks.
-Our work on Grid Tags Libraries And Beans (GTLAB) provides a set of Java Server Faces (JSF) tag libraries and backing Grid beans that attempt to solve this problem [7, 8].